raizen74/aws-sysops/README.md

 To resolve CPU throttling, you can either **enable T2/T3 Unlimited**, or **change the instance type with a higher CPU credit limit**. **T2 Unlimited** instances can sustain high CPU performance for as long as a workload needs it.

 **termination protection**:
-- You can't enable **termination protection** for Spot Instances.
+- **You can't enable termination protection for Spot Instances**.
 A Spot Instance is terminated when the Spot price exceeds the amount you're willing to pay for Spot Instances
 - To prevent instances that are part of an ASG from terminating on scale in, use **instance protection**.
 - To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process.
 - To specify which instances Amazon EC2 Auto Scaling should terminate first, choose a termination policy.